-54.0.
-Regulations for Excluding and Terminating a Student's Registration From a Taught Programme on Academic Grounds
+54.0 Regulations for Discontinuing a Student's Registration From a Taught Programme on Academic Grounds

 54.1.
-The College's regulations on the termination of a student's registration from a taught programme on academic grounds are codified in the College Policy and Procedure for the Termination of a Student's Registration.
+The College's regulations on the discontinuation of a student's registration from a taught programme on academic grounds are codified in the College Policy and Procedure for the Discontinuation of a Student's Registration on a Programme of Study.